riazXrazor/react-snowpack-esbuild-rollup-template/README.md

-# New Project
+# react-snowpack-esbuild-rollup-template

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+> ✨ react project template with snowpackes esbuild or rollup

 ## Available Scripts
 ### npm start

-Runs the app in the development mode.
+Runs the app in the development mode with `snowpack`.
 Open http://localhost:8080 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### npm run build
+### npm run bundle

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of your site to the `esbuild-bundle/` folder with `esbuild`.
 Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.json` config file.
+### npm run bundle:r

+Builds a static copy of your site to the `rollup-bundle/` folder with `rollup`.
+Your app is ready to be deployed!

 ### Q: What about Eject?